 POSITIONING OF THE EXTRACTOR HOOD

-There are several options to choose from, including ceiling extractor hoods and downdraft extractor hoods — a type of extractor hood that will rise from your worktop when you need to extract cooking fumes.
+There are several options to choose from, including ceiling extractor hoods and downdraft extractor hoods — a type of extractor hood that will rise from your countertop when you need to extract cooking fumes.

 The amount of storage space you need on your kitchen island table will depend on the other areas of your kitchen.
 If there aren’t many cupboards in your kitchen, you can install large drawers underneath the kitchen island cooking area and use them to store your kitchen utensils, pots, frying pans, saucepans, etc. You will then always have them close by and ready to use whenever you need them.
 It’s important to ensure there is enough space on your island to prepare food and to cook, especially on its sides.

 Always bear in mind the kitchen work triangle; the three essential areas of a kitchen — the cooking, sink and storage areas — should be positioned at separate corners of the triangle and at similar distances from each other.
 Even if you intend to install a kitchen island table, the distances between these areas should still be balanced in order to avoid awkward or excessive to-ing and fro-ing.
 If you’d prefer to create a more conventional dining area, rather than installing a breakfast bar on your island, you could position a free-standing table and chairs beside the longest wall in the kitchen.